-High5 is our on-course nutrition partner.
-On the two bike feed stations there are 750ml bottles of water or High5 Energy Drink Citrus.
+On the bike feed station there are 750ml bottles of water or High5 Energy Drink Citrus.
 There will also be High5 Energy Gels in Orange and Berry flavour and High5 Energy Gels Plus in Raspberry flavour available on the bike course as well as bananas.

 · Do not cross the centre line of the road (ride on the correct side at all times), especially when cornering.

 · Do not urinate in public, there are plenty of toilets at all feed stations on the course and in transition.

 · Don’t ride dangerously, please ensure that you adhere to the Highway Code

 – Don’t behave in a rude or aggressive manner

 · Don’t draft – ensure you keep your distance from other riders.
 Once you pass someone it is their responsibility to drop back.
 There are motorbike referees on the course.